-Hip Replacement
+Total Hip Replacement

-Total Number of Cases includes all hospitalizations for patients 18 years and older who underwent a hip replacement prior to exclusion of clinically complex cases.
-The total number of cases includes inpatient hospital discharges from July 1, 2017 through June 30, 2018.
+Total Number of Cases represents all inpatient hospitalizations, after exclusions, for patients 18 years and older who underwent a total hip replacement.

-Complication represents patients who 1) developed a complication or died during the hospital stay in which the procedure was performed or 2) developed a complication that led to a readmission (within 7, 30 or 90 days depending on the complication), where the complication was the primary reason for the readmission.
+Complication represents patients who 1) developed a complication or died during the hospital stay in which the procedure was performed or 2) developed a complication that led to a readmission (within 7, 30 or 90 days depending on the complication), where the complication was the principal reason for the readmission.

-Extended Postoperative Length of Stay represents patients whose length of stay following hip replacement was significantly longer than expected, after accounting for patient risk.
+Extended Postoperative Length of Stay

+represents patients whose length of stay in the hospital following a total hip replacement was significantly longer than expected, after accounting for patient risk.

 Average Hospital Charge represents the entire length of stay and is trimmed and case-mix adjusted.
+Professional fees were not included.
 In almost all cases, hospitals typically receive actual payments from private insurers or government payers that are considerably less than the listed charge.

 The hip joint consists of two parts: the upper end of the thigh bone (femur/femoral head) and a socket (acetabulum) located in the pelvis.
-In a total hip replacement procedure, the damaged parts are removed and replaced with various artificial (e.g., metal or plastic) components or implants.
+In a total hip replacement procedure, both damaged parts are removed and replaced with various artificial (e.g., metal or plastic) components or implants.